Wooden Toys From Wisconsin

 Depending on my workload at the time of your order, there can be some delay in making and shipping your toy.
 I try to meet your special occasions, but please phone if you would like an estimated arrival date.
 Wooden toys can be ordered by phone or by mail (snail or email).
 They arrive at your door via United Parcel Service or Priority Mail.
-Shipping charges on my order form are for 48 U.S. states only.
+Shipping is free for orders over $75.00 going to 48 U.S. states.
+Orders under $75.00 ship for $5.00.
 Other destinations?
 Please inquire.

 I include my name and year on each toy.

 608 Tall Pines Way - Madison, Wisconsin 53593

 I'm - John Michael Linck - a Toymaker

 Click to send me Email: firstname.lastname@example.org and I will phone you back,